Richard Golian

 Books That Most Changed My Outlook on Life and the World

 My childhood habit of re-reading favourite books has persisted, leading me to revisit many titles multiple times, with plans to re-read especially compelling sections.
-I've ranked these books by my current preference.
+I have ranked these books by my current preference.

 • 8.
 Apology of Socrates (Ἀπολογία Σωκράτους) by Plato